-The Immigration and Nationality Act provides for a grant of political asylum—and the right to remain in the United States indefinitely and eventually become a lawful permanent resident—for certain people who can demonstrate a well-founded fear of persecution based on race, religion, nationality, membership in a particular social group, or political opinion.
+The Immigration and Nationality Act provides for a grant of political asylum for certain people who can demonstrate a well-founded fear of persecution based on race, religion, nationality, membership in a particular social group, or political opinion.
+Asylees have the right to live and work in the United States indefinitely and may apply for permission to travel internationally.
+One year after being granted asylum, asylees are eligible to apply for permanent residence (green card).

 Frequently Asked Questions